In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

 For the baked samples consistent results were obtained for oxygen and carbon.
-However, the \red{second approach} resulted in a larger amount of phosphorus and a smaller amount of fluorine which may be related to the non-homogeneous distribution of these elements over the depth.
+However, the constant kinetic-energy approach resulted in a larger amount of phosphorus and a smaller amount of fluorine which may be related to non-homogeneous distribution of these elements over the depth.

 It is known that fluorine ions readily enter niobium when it is immersed in HF-acid solution \autocite{antoine1999morphological} and may be located not only in the oxide but also underneath it \autocite{bose2015study}.
-According to the presented data, the concentration of fluorine \red{noticeably} increased upon baking at \SIrange{200}{300}{\degreeCelsius}, and decreased at \SI{400}{\degreeCelsius}.
+According to the presented data, the concentration of fluorine noticeably increased upon baking at \SIrange{200}{300}{\degreeCelsius}, and decreased at \SI{400}{\degreeCelsius}.
 The depletion of fluorine could proceed either via evaporation of NbF$_5$ (at \SI{233.5}{\degreeCelsius}) or disproportionation of NbF$_4$(solid) to NbF$_3$(solid) and NbF$_5$(gas) (at temperatures \SIrange{250}{350}{\degreeCelsius}) as described in \autocite{capelli2018thermodynamic}.

-The total (i.e. not only bound to Nb) amount of phosphorus was \red{constant} at \SI{200}{\degreeCelsius}, while it decreased at \SIrange{230}{400}{\degreeCelsius} likely by desorption as PO$_x$.
+The total (i.e. not only bound to Nb) amount of phosphorus was constant at \SI{200}{\degreeCelsius}, while it decreased at \SIrange{230}{400}{\degreeCelsius} likely by desorption as PO$_x$.
 The interaction of phosphorus with niobium was noted at \SI{230}{\degreeCelsius}, and got more pronounced at \SIrange{300}{400}{\degreeCelsius}.
 The phosphorus species transformed to niobium phosphides completely at \SI{400}{\degreeCelsius}.
 The amounts of carbon and phosphorus that reacted with niobium at \SI{400}{\degreeCelsius} is about twice the amount in the \SI{300}{\degreeCelsius}-sample.

 The O/Nb ratio is not equal in the unbaked samples since the initial thickness of Nb$_2$O$_5$ is slightly varied.
 The calculated thicknesses of the top Nb\textsuperscript{+5} oxide only (excluding the oxides having other oxidation states) using the method described in our previous work \autocite{prudnikava2022systematic} for the samples before and after the annealing are presented in Table \ref{tab:Pentoxide_thickness}.
 For the \SI{400}{\degreeCelsius}-treated sample the thickness of the remaining Nb\textsuperscript{+2} (NbO) is pointed out.
 Thus, upon baking, the thickness of the pentoxide decreases as the temperature of baking increases.